Putting on a Performance – We put the best-selling pianos through their paces!

 If you’re after a hugely versatile, easily portable, good looking piano, the CDP-130 is well worth considering.
 It’s perfect for beginners but also has lots of advanced features which more experienced piano players can enjoy.

-Since the mid 1980’s, Alesis has been a huge manufacturer of innovative electronics, including their stylish line of electronic pianos, and the Recital is no different.
+For years, Alesis have been manufacturing innovative electronics, and the Recital is no different.
 With a full 88 semi-weighted keyboard, this possesses an almost futuristic and very stylish design.
 Being lightweight and slim, it’s incredibly easy to transport and looks great in a modern living space.

 What We Like